jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Abstraction is the elimination of the irrelevant and the amplification of the essential._ ― Robert C. Martin

 # Design

-_At a certian level of abstraction, all complex systems are message passing systems. ...
-Genes are one mechanism that life uses to pass information across time; memes are one mechanism that societies use to pass information across time._ — Grady Booch

 _To become experts at managing complexity, we need the following: Modularity, Cohesion, Separation of Concerns, Abstraction, Loose Coupling._ ― David Farley